Observing Every Planets Through Your Telescope - An introduction

 Depending on the time of the year, Venus can be observed either early morning or early evening.
 It is the brightest planets due to close it orbits the sun.
 This planet can actually be observed during the day with a telescope, granted you are being extra prudent that your field of vision does not go too close to the sun.
 Venus display phases, just like the moon, and many amateur astronomer try to capture image of every phases this planet go through.

-Observing the outer planets through a telescope
+Observing the superior planets through a telescope

 The outer planets (particularly Saturn) are often the reason why people fall in love with stargazing and buy their first amateur telescope.
 The closest outer planets can be seen even in modest optical instruments